 Limited Liability Company (GmbH)

-Minimum share capital – 20,000 CHF (approx. 19,668 EUR) which must be transferred to a newly opened Swiss bank account or contributed with such assets as cryptocurrencies.
+The minimum share capital is CHF 20,000 (approx. 19,668 euros) to be transferred to a recently opened Swiss bank account or deposited with assets such as cryptocurrencies.

-- At least one founder (individual or legal entity)
+- At least one founder (natural or legal person)

-- The sole liability of debts, although Articles of Association can impose the obligation to pay in additional capital
+- Exclusive liability for debts, although the charter may impose an obligation to pay additional capital

-- Taxed on its earnings at a corporate level
+- Taxed on its income at the corporate level

 - Quota holders are taxed on distributed dividends

-- The annual audit report is mandatory (except for small companies)
+- Annual audit report is mandatory (except for small companies)

-The Articles of Association of a Limited Liability Company (GmbH) must include the following:
+The Articles of Association of a Limited Liability Company (GmbH) shall include the following:

 - Registered office address in Switzerland

-- Clearly defined purpose of the business and the main activities that will be carried out
+- Clearly defined business objective and core activities to be implemented

-- A specified amount of share capital and contributions (in cash, in-kind, or by off-setting debt)
+- Specific amount of equity and contributions (in cash, in kind or as external debt)

-- A specified method used to notify stakeholders
+- Specific method used to notify interested parties

-This type of business entity is the least common among crypto entrepreneurs.
-However, it’s normally used when an unlimited business (e.g. sole trader or general partnership) needs to raise more capital.
+This type of enterprise is the least common among crypto entrepreneurs.
+However, it is usually used when an unlimited business (such as an individual entrepreneur or general partnership) needs to mobilize more capital.

-The main features of a Corporation with Unlimited Partners (KmAG):
+The main features of the Unlimited Partners Corporation (KmAG):

 - No minimum capital requirement

-- At least two partners, where at least one natural person must have unlimited liability which would make him a general partner
+- At least two partners where at least one natural person should have unlimited liability, making him a general partner

-- Legal entities can be partners only in a limited partnership which would make them limited partners (liability is limited to a certain amount registered in the Commercial Register)
+- Legal persons may be partners only in a limited liability partnership which makes them limited liability partners (liability limited to a certain amount registered in the Commercial Register)

-- If the limitation of liability isn’t registered in the Commercial Register, such partner becomes liable without any limitation unless they can prove that the third parties were made aware of the limited liability
+- If the limitation of liability is not registered in the Business Register, the partner becomes liable without any limitation, unless he can prove that third parties were aware of the limited liability

-- Limited partners have limited rights and responsibilities (e.g. they can’t be responsible for the general management of the company)
+- Limited liability partners have limited rights and responsibilities (i.e. they cannot be responsible for the overall management of the company)

-The Articles of Association of a Corporation with Unlimited Partners (KmAG) must include the following information:
+The Charter of Unlimited Partners Corporation (KmAG) should contain the following information:

 - Registered office address in Switzerland

-- Clearly defined purpose of the business and the main activities that will be carried out
+- Clearly defined business objective and core activities to be implemented

-- A specified amount of share capital and contributions (in cash, in-kind or by off-setting debt)
+- Specific amount of equity and contributions (in cash, in kind or as external debt)

-- Details about shares (type, number and nominal value)
+- Details of shares (type, quantity and face value)

-- Rules on the arrangement of general meetings and voting rights of the shareholders
+- Rules for the organization of general meetings and voting rights of shareholders

-- Information about individuals appointed to manage the company (board of directors) and carry out an audit (statutory auditors)
+- Information on persons appointed to manage the company (board of directors) and audit (statutory auditors)

-The main features of a Company Limited by Shares (AG):
+The main features of the company Limited by Shares (AG):

-- At least one founder (individual or legal entity)
+- At least one founder (natural or legal person)

-- Taxed on its revenues at a corporate level
+- Taxed on its income at the corporate level

-- Shareholder’s liability is limited to the amount of subscribed shares
+- The liability of the shareholder is limited to the amount of the subscription shares

 - Shareholders are taxed on distributed dividends

-- The Board of directors is the managing body who’s authorised to represent the company externally
+- The Board of Directors is the governing body authorized to represent the company in an external

-- The Board of directors can decide to delegate responsibilities of daily management to third persons by implementing organisational by-laws
+- The Board of Directors may decide to delegate day-to-day management responsibilities to third parties by implementing organizational by-laws

-- An annual audit report is mandatory (except for small companies)
+- Annual audit report is mandatory (except for small companies)

-The Articles of Association of a Company Limited by Shares (AG) must include the following information:
+The Articles of Association of the Limited Liability Company (JSC) shall contain the following information:

-- Clearly defined purpose of the business and the main activities that will be carried out
+- Clearly defined business objective and core activities to be implemented

 - Registered office address in Switzerland